Muszkamus/Excel-VBA-Excel-Macros/ExcelVBAnotes.md

 Dim MyRange As Range
     Set MyRange = Range("A10", "A" & Cells(Rows.Count, 1).End(xlUp).Row)
     Debug.Print MyRange.Address 'Shows the exact cells we are working with With MyRange.Font 'The With ...
-End With block in VBA is used to simplify and optimize code when you're repeatedly accessing properties or methods of the same object.
+End With block in vb is used to simplify and optimize code when you're repeatedly accessing properties or methods of the same object.
         .Name = "Arial"
         .Size = 12
         .Bold = True